vak/protobuf2uml/README.md

 - import public "protofile"
 - trigraph literals
 - extend
-- <put your here>
+- ...put your unlucky feature here ;)

-So, create an issue for your case at least, or even better, fork the repo, make the change and drop a pull request on me.
+So, if you get a non-working case, create an issue for it at least, or even better, fork my repo, make a fix and drop a pull request back on me.

 Credits
 -------